All business advice is not created equally.

 Some fake experts are easy to spot

-The fake marketing expert, who gets very few comments on his or her blog, is perhaps not the best person for you to invest in, if you want to learn how to build a passionate community of readers who will connect with you and buy from you.
-The success guru, who can’t afford a high quality, professional website is equally transparent.
-However, some fake experts are less easy to spot!
+The fake marketing expert, who attends networking events because their marketing isn’t generating enough leads, is easy to spot.
+The success guru, who can’t afford a high quality website is equally transparent.
+However, some fake experts are less easy to spot.
 You have to dig a little deeper.

 Here are 5 things to consider, when you check someone out: